Financial Aid at Eastman

 2017-2018 Cost of Attendance Breakdown

-According to the Department of Education’s Student Financial Aid Handbook, “The Cost of Attendance (COA) is an estimate of a student’s educational expenses for the period of enrollment”.
+According to the Department of Education’s Student Financial Aid Handbook, “The Cost of Attendance (COA) is an estimate of a student’s educational expenses for a period of enrollment”.
 A student’s COA is used to determine financial aid eligibility.
 The basic components of an Eastman student’s COA include tuition and fees, books, room, board and miscellaneous (travel and personal) expenses.

+The COA may be adjusted on an individual basis for dependent care, study abroad programs and loan fees.
+These adjustments will only increase a student’s loan eligibility.
 All adjustments must be supported by documentation.
 Students who wish to be considered for a COA adjustment for any reason should contact the Financial Aid Office to discuss both the change and the additional loan eligibility that may result.